Blog

 The image of a lone hacker in a dark room is outdated.
 Today, a more dangerous threat is emerging: Asymmetric Cyber Warfare.
 This strategy moves away from "linear" attacks (one attacker vs. one entry point) toward a non-linear model where multiple actors target various vulnerabilities simultaneously to overwhelm a victim's defenses.

-What is Asymmetric Cyber Warfare?
+What Is Asymmetric Cyber Warfare?

-How to Defend Against Asymmetrical Attacks
+How To Defend Against Asymmetrical Cyber Warfare

 Conclusions

-About the Author: Ravi Das is a specialist for AST Cybersecurity Group, Inc., and the author of several books on AI in cybersecurity and risk management.
+About the AuthorRavi Das is a business development specialist for the AST Cybersecurity Group, Inc. He holds a Master of Science in agribusiness economics and an MBA in MIS.
+Ravi has authored five books, with upcoming titles focusing on AI in cybersecurity and risk management.